fission/fission-workflows/Docs/controller-design.md

 It makes use of the InvocationApi, FunctionApi and WorkflowApi to perform actions.

 ## Control Flow
-The controller can best be described as an interruptible control loop.
+The controller can best be described as an interruptable control loop.
 It contains the following ways of managing the lifecycle of invocations.
 - Long control loop
 - Short control loop